Ramsay Street crash: Development

 James Mason plays Chris Pappas, the driver of the car.

 To celebrate Andrew Robinson's birthday, the Ramsay Street teens decide to attend a concert in the city.
-Andrew, Natasha (Valentina Novakovic), Summer and Ed (Sebastian Gregory) get into Chris' car earlier in the evening, unaware that Sophie Ramsay (Kaiya Jones) is hiding in the boot, having rebelled against her uncle's decision to forbid her from attending the concert.
+Andrew, Natasha (Valentina Novakovic), Summer and Ed (Sebastian Gregory) get into Chris's car earlier in the evening, unaware that Sophie Ramsay (Kaiya Jones) is hiding in the boot, having rebelled against her uncle's decision to forbid her from attending the concert.
 Halfway into the journey, the group hear a mysterious ringing coming from the back of the car and when Chris pulls over he discovers Sophie hiding in the boot with her phone.
 Andrew just wants to get to the concert, so he persuades Chris to let Sophie sit on Summer's lap.
 Chris "reluctantly agrees" knowing that she will not have a seat belt on.
 Mason revealed "Chris really is a pretty sensible, straightforward kind of guy who knows the rules - his morals are good.
 The last things he wants to do is jeopardise anyone's safety by doing something silly.
 But he gets talked into overloading the car by letting Sophie get in with them.
 He wants to please his friends and make sure everyone's happy - and it doesn't help that the whole group use a bit of peer pressure to convince him.
 The others just don't see any danger in what they're doing."
 Shortly after restarting their journey, a heated argument breaks out between Natasha and Andrew when she learns he has sold their gambling app without her permission.